Car CO2 goals needed in EU to keep driving affordable

 Ireland, holder of the rotating EU presidency, is seeking a decision on the law before the end of June.

-For the consumer and the European Union, keen to limit costly oil imports, the way forward is cars that use as little fuel as possible, the European consumer organization BEUC says.
+For the consumer and the European Union, keen to limit costly oil imports, the way forward is cars that use as little fuel as possible, the European consumer organisation BEUC says.

 "Spikes in fuel prices cause immediate and financial pain for many consumers.
 A target for 2025 would therefore make consumers less vulnerable towards significant increases in fuel prices," Monique Goyens, director general of BEUC, said.